 9. Outdoor Research Men’s Alpine Down Hooded Jacket

 This Alpine Down jacket is built for extreme conditions while still looking like a normal cold weather jacket without too much bulk, so you might even use it as a layer under a hardshell jacket.
 In fact, this is the warmest jacket in the OR’s 2018 collection.
 You have a great weight/warmth ratio here and this is because of its high quality 800 Power Goose Down fill.
-Such a quality fill implies the warmth and also a great compressibility.
+Such a quality fill implies warmth and also great compressibility.

 You might not believe but this jacket packs into its own pocket, such a feature you would normally expect only from those lightweight rain shell jackets, but you have this here too.

 The shell material is 15D Pertex Quantum Y Fuse 100% nylon while the upper, sleeves, and the hood are 30D Pertex Quantum Pro 100% nylon so you have a bit stronger fabric where it is needed.
 You realize this difference by the color, see the picture, and those parts are also beefier.
 These sections are also much more water-resistant.

 The hood is adjustable and with a wire brim.
 There is also an adjustable drawcord hem and the jacket has no less than 6 pockets.
 Those include two large zippered hand pockets on the front, one zippered chest pocket, one inner zippered chest pocket, and two drop-in large mesh pockets for gloves or for a hat.

 The front zipper is a two-way type so you can get to your harness if you are climbing with this jacket on, and there is also a storm flap behind it.
 The center back length is 31.5 inches (80 cm) and the fit is standard.
 The weight for the size L is 19 oz (538 g).
 The jacket is currently available in three different colors.